maikastehr/udacity_datascience_python_bikeshare_project/README.md

        city = input("Which city (chicago, new york city, washington) would you like to analyze? ")
 ```

-Get the necessary date-formatting using pandas library:
+Get the necessary date-formatting using pandas library (date-formatting with function to_datetime: See also pandas documentation):
 ```
 df['Start Time'] = pd.to_datetime(df["Start Time"])
 df['month'] = df['Start Time'].dt.month